dartmouth-cs98/almalingua/README.md

 We were never able to 100% figure out why, but sometimes if you stand too close to the wand-frozen-in-ice at the end of step 1, you can't actually pick up your wand.
 This has to do with the ice-melting Unity event -- if we'd had more time, we could've added a collider to keep users from getting too close.

+The link-to-dictionary feature doesn't work in the Quest UI for some reason, but it does for the dialogue.

+The dictionary UI behavior will go wonky if you flip past the beginning or end of the pages.

 ## Authors

 Celina Tala, Vivian Tran, Brandon Guzman, Ray Crist, Tim Yang, Sada Nichols-Worley